 Study and work abroad

-Our international exchange programme offers you the opportunity to spend your Professional Training placement working in another country.
-Students have travelled to Canada, Australia, Brazil and many European countries, and typically work in a research laboratory at a partner institution.
+Our international exchange course offers you the opportunity to spend your Professional Training placement working in another country.
+Our students have travelled to Canada, Australia, Brazil and many European countries, typically working in a research laboratory at a partner institution.

-If you work in another part of Europe you may be eligible for an Erasmus+ grant, as well as your full student loan if undertaking an unpaid research placement in a foreign university laboratory.
-This is an excellent opportunity not only to acquire valuable work experience, but also to improve or learn another language.
+If you work in another part of Europe you may be eligible for an Erasmus+ grant, as well as your full student loan if you take an unpaid research placement in a foreign university laboratory.
+This is an excellent opportunity not only to gain valuable work experience, but also to improve or learn another language.

 Terms and conditions

 When you accept an offer of a place at the University of Surrey, you are agreeing to comply with our policies and regulations, and our terms and conditions.
 These terms and conditions are provided in two stages: first when we make an offer and second when students who have accepted their offers register to study at the University.
 View our offer terms and conditions and our generic registration terms and conditions as a guide as to what to expect.

 Please note: our offer terms and conditions will be available in the September of the calendar year prior to the year in which you begin your studies.
 Our registration terms and conditions will vary to take into account specifics of your course.

 This online prospectus has been prepared and published in advance of the academic year to which it applies.
 The University of Surrey has used its reasonable efforts to ensure that the information is accurate at the time of publishing, but changes (for example to course content or additional costs) may occur given the interval between publishing and commencement of the course.
 It is therefore very important to check this website for any updates before you apply for a course with us.
 Read more.

 Academic year structure